6twos55/Bambi-Design/README.md

 # Bambi Designs

-Bambi Designs is a website for selling clothes.
+Bambi Designs is a website template for selling clothes.